 Wildlife is abundant throughout the national park and tidewater glaciers.
 This voyage also offers the best opportunity for whale watching in Alaska along with the possibility of seeing porpoises, sea lions, sea otters, seals, bald eagles and puffins.

 Before returning to our cabins, we will visit Exit Glacier to discuss the hike to Harding Icefield tomorrow, and the features of this famous glacier.

 ►Day 4: Seward – Harding Icefield Trail

-One of our favorite hikes anywhere, is today’s highlight: Up we’ll trek along the very blue Exit Glacier to an overlook of the 800-square mile Harding Ice Field.
+One of our favorite hikes on this Women’s Alaska Adventure Eco Tour, is today’s highlight: Up we’ll trek along the very blue Exit Glacier to an overlook of the 800-square mile Harding Ice Field.
 The ice field is the focal point of Kenai Fjords National Park and the source of its many glaciers.
 Moose, bears, mountain goats, porcupines, and marmots are all commonly seen on this hike and the glacier and ice field are dramatically beautiful.
 This inspirational hike will stay with you long after you’ve left Alaska!

 This hike is moderate to strenuous for flat landers and for those who are not currently active, but with effort and determination you will complete the 8 miles round trip in 6 hours.
 This is not a technical hike and it is suitable for anyone in good health with a positive-can-do-attitude.
 Return to cabins at Lake Kenai.

 ►Day 5: Seward – Homer – Otter Cove

 After breakfast, we drive 3 hours to the seaside community of Homer at the peninsula’s southwestern tip.
 Here we will have some free time to visit the town’s museum and art galleries or to hike along the beach before hopping a water taxi to our remote waterfront cabins in Kachemak Bay State Park.